Spectral integration of linear boundary value problems: Varieties of spectral integration

-Section 2.1 describes spectral integration of first and second order linear boundary value problems.
-The factored form of spectral integration described in Section 3 reduces higher order boundary value problems to such first and second order problems.
-Section 2.2 describes $r$-th order spectral integration, which tackles $r$-th order problems directly, and Section 2.3 is a reformulation of the method of Zebib and Greengard.
-Both $r$-th order spectral integration and our formulation of Zebib-Greengard work with banded matrices only.
-In Section 4, an important cancellation property of spectral integration will emerge from the explicit manner in which the linear systems are set up here.

-In this section, the interval of the boundary value problem is taken to be $-1\leq y\leq1$ and the solution $u$ is expanded as follows:
+In this section, the interval of the boundary value problem is taken to be $-1\leq y\leq1$ and the solution $u$ or one of its derivatives is expanded as follows:

-The Chebyshev points $y_{j}=\cos(j\pi/M)$ with $j=0\ldots M$ are $M+1$ in number including the endpoints $\pm1$, but the last coefficient in the Chebyshev series is always suppressed as indicated above.
+The Chebyshev points $y_{j}=\cos(j\pi/M)$ with $j=0\ldots M$ are $M+1$ in number including the endpoints $\pm1$, but the last coefficient in the Chebyshev series is suppressed for convenience as indicated in (\ref{eq:u-cheb-expansion}).

-In each of the methods of this section and in the factored form of spectral integration described in the next section, the way the homogeneous solutions are computed may appear roundabout.
-As explained in Section 4, such a roundabout calculation is essential for ensuring accuracy.
+In each of the methods of this section including the factored form of spectral integration, the way the homogeneous solutions are computed may appear roundabout.
+As explained in Section 3.1, such a roundabout calculation is essential for ensuring accuracy.